-Q14.1 Is peer review required for actuarial procedures carried out in connection with the establishment of statutory reserves or RBC for variable annuities?
+Q14.1 Is peer review required for actuarial procedures carried out in connection with the establishment of RBC for variable annuities?

 - A: Peer review is not currently required by the NAIC model laws and regulations, nor by current actuarial guidelines that govern the establishment of reserves for variable annuities in the US, nor by the annual statement instructions that establish risk-based capital in the US.
 Moreover, it is not required under current US regulatory or professional guidance.
 However, state insurance departments currently have the authority to require an independent review of reserves and risk-based capital.
 In Canada, starting in 2003, independent reviews have been required in connection with all life and health insurance public actuarial opinions given by actuaries.
-Beginning in 2005, independent reviews will be required for annual statement certifications in Mexico. - 1.
-The use of peer review is gaining wider usage in the US as a prudent or internally required practice for companies relying on stochastic modeling of risks for management and/or reporting purposes.
-Moreover, the Academy's Committee on Professional Responsibility has updated its 1997 paper and the SVL II Committee is working with regulators to draft what a review required by a regulator might entail.
-Such required review could be adopted in order to narrow the range of practice that can occur if a model-based approach is used to determine reserves or risk-based capital. - 2.
-Peer review can be used to give an additional assurance and perspective to management.
-The proposed new VA regulation includes complex new concepts and methods.
+Beginning in 2005, independent reviews will be required for annual statement certifications in Mexico. - The use of peer review is gaining wider usage in the US as a prudent or internally required practice for companies relying on stochastic modeling of risks for management and/or reporting purposes.
+Moreover, the Academy's Committee on Professional Responsibility has updated its 1997 paper and the SVL II Committee is working with regulators to draft what a review required by a regulator might entail. - Peer review can be used to give an additional assurance and perspective to management.
+The new VA RBC regulation includes complex new concepts and methods.
 Peer review may well be recommended and desired by company management or mandated by a company's ERM requirements in order to take advantage of the additional insights and assurance offered from such a process. - 3.
-A required, independent review began in 2003 for all public actuarial opinions performed by actuaries in Canada and will be required in Mexico beginning in 2005 for annual statement certifications.
+A required, independent review began in 2003 for all public actuarial opinions performed by actuaries in Canada and has been required in Mexico since 2005 for annual statement certifications.